Rohan-Deshamudre/Pacman-game/Part2Written.md

 Exercise 17
 - A custom class loader can be used, which lets you set the permissions to what classes this loaded class can communicate with.
 - Security Manager can be added to the thread of in which the class runs which easily enables you to throw securityException when the permissions are violated
-- Run the classes and their code in a seperate thread which can be stopped if it takes too long.
+- Run the classes and their code in a separate thread which can be stopped if it takes too long.
 This will eliminate infinite loops.
->>>>>>> 5fd4aa85605695f559fe3ad523264663a08b9adf